Greece Moments Greece Moments

 Griechische Restaurants Empfehlung Speisen Typische Küche

-The Greek taverna: a place of relaxation and true conviviality
+The Greek taverna is a place of relaxation and conviviality

-Below, we have put together a guide to show you exactly what typical Greek cuisine has to offer.
-With this post, we hope to encourage you to try something new and unknown on your next holiday.
-Let our little guide to the Greek menu lead the way!
+Here, we’ll show you everything that typical Greek cuisine has to offer.
+With this post, we’d like to encourage you to try something new on your next vacation in Greece.
+Our little guide to the Greek menu is here to help you do just that.

-Greek yoghurt mixed with cucumber and plenty of garlic – especially delicious when garnished with fresh dill!
-If you are looking for the perfect recipe for your next Greek evening or summer barbecue, check out our blogger colleague Malte: tzatziki recipe
+Greek yogurt with cucumber and plenty of garlic, especially delicious with fresh dill.
+You can find the perfect recipe for your next Greek night or barbecue party on our fellow blogger Malte’s site: Tzatziki recipe

 Tzatziki Zaziki Gesund Griechenland Restaurants